Generalized uncertainty principle corrections in Rastall-Rainbow Casimir wormholes

 \section{Concluding remarks}

 In this paper, we have studied static and spherically symmetric GUP-modified Casimir WHs within the context of RR gravity, which arises from incorporating the energy-dependent metric featuring Rainbow scenario into the Rastall model (see Sec. \ref{sec2}).
 These objects are supported by the negative Casimir energy density containing GUP contributions (see Sec. \ref{Sec.III}) and naturally allow for a quantum-gravity-inspired NEC violation, a possibility that makes them particularly relevant to the current theoretical literature.
 The GUP has been formulated to modify the Heisenberg uncertainty principle via the deforming factor $\beta$, which is expected to emerge from candidate theories of quantum gravity.
+GUP corrections alter the overall energy-momentum distribution of matter sourcing WHs, thereby affecting their geometric properties.
 This means that the analysis of WHs comprising GUP adjustments offers precious insights into the role that quantum gravity can assume in the formation of nontrivial spacetime structures.